robertseaton/robertseaton.github.com/_posts/2014-04-30-why-category-theory-matters.markdown

 But, beyond that, is their anything else exciting about category theory?
 The main draw is its ability to connect otherwise disparate fields, a sort of [skeleton to hang other knowledge on](http://rs.io/2014/02/24/compressing-knowledge.html).
-John Baez writes about this in his ["Physics, topology, logic and computation: a Rosetta Stone"](http://arxiv.org/pdf/0903.0340.pdf), where he uses category theoretic constructs to speak about the similarities between -- you guessed it -- physics, topology, logic, and computation.
+Mike Stay and John Baez write about this in their ["Physics, topology, logic and computation: a Rosetta Stone"](http://arxiv.org/pdf/0903.0340.pdf), where they use category theoretic constructs to speak about the similarities between -- you guessed it -- physics, topology, logic, and computation.

 Jocelyn Ireson-Paine [puts it this way](http://www.j-paine.org/make_category_theory_intuitive.html), "category theory is a great source of unifying